bolotnikov/gamedevland/docs/match3.md

 ```
 Let's define what actions we need to move tiles:

-1. Reset fields in moved tiles
+:one: Reset fields in moved tiles

-2. Reset tiles in the board's fields
+:two: Reset tiles in the board's fields

-3. Place the moved tiles in the positions of the new fields on the screen
+:three: Place the moved tiles in the positions of the new fields on the screen

 We will create tweens animation using gsap for tiles movement.
 It's also worth locking the board by setting an additional flag to prevent interactivity while the animation is running.